-We are thrilled to have Jennifer Tankersley, founder of ListPlanIt.com, joining us again as guest blogger for Tackle It Tuesday.
+We are thrilled to have Jennifer Tankersley, founder of ListPlanIt.com, joining us to share tips for getting organized early for Christmas.

 Christmas in August?

 I know what you’re thinking.
 “Why should I be thinking about Christmas this early?
 It’s not even fall yet!”
 This post is all about planning ahead so that you can actually enjoy the holidays.
 While ideally, you might strive to create a simple Christmas for your family based on values, giving, and love, in actuality, Christmas joy is often overshadowed by long last-minute to do lists.